aruneapachenmec/easy_start/README.md

 # EasyStart

 EasyStart will allow users to run certain rails commands (mainly used in local development environment) related to a application from anywhere in terminal.
-User need not change directory to the application root for running commands like `rails s` , `rails c` etc. Just adding the application path and application name to the meta data is required to use this gem.
+User need not change directory to the application root for running commands like `rails s` , `rails c` etc.
+Just adding the application path and application name to the meta data is required to use this gem.

-After adding the application data, you can lauch the rails server of the application from anywhere in the terminal by running the following command
+After adding the meta data, you can launch the application from anywhere in the terminal by running the following command

 	$ easy_start application_name

-The Gem will start the rails server on port 3000.
+This will start the rails server on port 3000.

 EasyStart also supports switching branches, mentioning the port, opening rails console.

-Add multiple projects and start their server or access their console with a single command.
+Add multiple projects and start their server or access their console with single command.

 ## Installation